WINS-FM: 92.3 Free-FM

-The WXRK call letters were replaced by WFNY-FM (standing for "Free New York") on January 1, 2006, with the official "Free FM" launch two days later at 6 a.m.
+The WXRK call letters were replaced by WFNY-FM (standing for "Free New York") on January 1, 2006, with the official "Free FM" launch two days later at 6 am.
 The station, which was one of several CBS Radio stations around the nation branded as "Free FM", featured rock singer David Lee Roth as its morning show host.
 Other talk shows from hosts such as The Dog House with JV & Elvis, Penn Jillette, Leslie Gold, Chris Booker, and Jake Fogelnest & Jackie Clarke aired weekdays, while an active rock music format continued to be played on weekends, called "Free Rock Weekends."

 Simultaneously, the WXRK call sign moved to the former WXTM in Cleveland, also owned by Infinity/CBS Radio, and coincidentally at the same 92.3 frequency, and was rebranded as "92.3 K-Rock."

 WFNY's ratings plummeted with the change to an all-talk format.
 As the replacement for Howard Stern, Roth lost nearly three-quarters of Stern's previous audience, dropping a 7.9 share to a 1.8.
 Among the core audience—18- to 34-year-old men—the numbers fell from 13.8 to 1.3.
 Overall station ratings went from 3.2 in Summer/Fall of 2005 to 2.7 in Winter of 2006, and later to a 2.0, leaving it in 20th place in the New York market.

 After moving from afternoon drive to evenings, on April 25, 2006, Chris Booker, host of The Booker Show, announced that he was broadcasting his last show on Free FM.
 He soon moved over the morning show at WIOQ in Philadelphia.
 The abrupt end of his show, which had evolved to afternoon drive before the format switch, led the station to revert to "Free Rock" music at nights.

 The following day, on April 26, 2006, Opie and Anthony replaced David Lee Roth in morning drive on Free FM, while simulcasting on XM Satellite Radio.
-The show aired from 6–9 a.m. on both terrestrial and satellite radio, then continued on XM exclusively to 11 a.m..
+The show aired from 6–9 a.m. on both terrestrial and satellite radio, then continued on XM exclusively to 11 am.
 CBS would syndicate the show to several stations around the U.S., with WFNY/WXRK as its flagship.